Beliavsky/Fortran-Tools/README.md

 [flower](https://github.com/urbanjost/flower): converts free-format Fortran code to all lowercase or all uppercase, by urbanjost.
 In each case comments and quoted text are left as-is.

+[fortify](https://github.com/louoberto/fortify): formatting tool designed to help developers maintain consistent and readable code, by Lou Oberto.
+It provides various features to handle spacing, indentation, and other formatting aspects.

 [FortranIndent](https://github.com/Kairzhan/FortranIndent): tools to indent Fortran 90 sources, from Kairzhan

 [FortranIndenter_UNESP_2007](https://github.com/rafaeldr/FortranIndenter_UNESP_2007): indenter for Fortran 77 developed in C, by Rafael Delalibera Rodrigues and Paulo Henrique Arantes Urgal